 LPN Programs in Maine

 With careers in healthcare gaining traction as reliable and rewarding pathways, Maine LPNs are reaping the benefits.
-The Bureau of Labor Statistics (BLS) reports a favorable career outlook for LPNs at nearly 11% growth through 2028, there’s never been a better time to consider a career as an LPN.
-LPNs in Maine earn approximately $26.84 per hour, which equates to an average annual salary of $55,830.
-This is roughly $30 per year less than the national average.
+O*Net reports a favorable career outlook for LPNs at nearly 3 to 5% growth through 2033; there’s never been a better time to consider a career as an LPN.

 Details on Maine LPN Schools & Classes

-According to the Maine Board of Nursing, there are currently no approved LPN programs in state.
-However, there are a multitude of LPN programs available throughout the United States, so options are still available.
-Neighboring states like New Hampshire offer programs for those in the Maine area looking to become LPNs.
-Most LPN programs take between one and two years to complete, depending on part-time or full-time attendance.
-While enrolled in an LPN program, students take a mix of nursing-based courses and labs, which course titles such as:
+According to the Maine Board of Nursing, there are currently no approved LPN programs in the state.
+However, there are numerous LPN programs available throughout the United States, so options are still available.
+Neighboring states, like New Hampshire, offer programs for those in the Maine area who want to become LPNs.
+Most LPN programs take between one and two years to complete, depending on whether you attend part-time or full-time.
+While enrolled in an LPN program, students take a mix of nursing-based courses and labs, including courses such as:

 • Anatomy and Physiology